All Products

 request_time

-The total time for the request, from receiving the client request to sending the complete response.
-This value can be affected by factors such as client network conditions and may not represent the actual processing speed of the request.
+The total request time, measured from receiving the first byte from the client to sending the last byte of the response.
+This value can be affected by factors such as the client's network conditions and may not represent the actual processing speed of the request.

 upstream_addr